RediSearch/RediSearch/docs/Quick_Start.md

    6) "http://redis.io"
 ```

-  > **NOTE**: Input is expected to be valid utf-8 or ascii.
-The engine cannot handle wide character unicode at the moment.
+  > **NOTE**: Input is expected to be valid UTF-8 or ascii; the engine cannot handle wide character unicode at the moment.

-## Dropping the index:
+## Dropping the Index:

 ```
 127.0.0.1:6379> FT.DROP myIdx
 OK
 ```

-## Adding and getting Auto-complete suggestions:
+## Adding and Getting Auto-complete Suggestions:

 ```
 127.0.0.1:6379> FT.SUGADD autocomplete "hello world" 100